dany-eduard/dany-eduard/README.md

 <p align="right"> <img src="https://komarev.com/ghpvc/?username=dany-eduard" alt="dany-eduard" /> </p>

 <p>
 Professional Technician in Maintenance of Computer Systems.
-3 years ago I got into programming.
+In 2018 I dabbled in the programming branch.
 I currently have a year and a half of experience in web development.
 I know HTML, CSS, JavaScript, TypeScript, React, Angular, Node.
 Python and Linux and I are currently expanding my knowledge in PostgreSQL and MongoDB.
 I aspire to become a Full-Stack Developer.

 I like collaborative work, but I also like to keep my space.
 I like to learn new things and a good way to do that is by listening to other people.
 I am tidy, consider myself a resilient person and like to take on new challenges and try better ways of doing things.
 </p>